gradualcolors/l2d2-demo/README.md

 4. Load default character outfits from local
 5. Add collaboration characters
 6. Custom Character support (yes, your OCs heehhee)
+7. Add no motion option for dialogue.
-7. Will add more as testing becomes public
+8. Will add more as testing becomes public

 ## [Frequently Asked Questions](#frequently-asked-questions)